alexkroman-assembly/opennotes/README.md

    - Click the "+" button in the bottom left and select "Create Multi-Output Device"
    - Name it "Audio Router"
    - In the right panel, check the boxes for:
-     - Your speakers (e.g., "MacBook Pro Speakers")
+     - Your speakers (e.g., "MacBook Pro Speakers") - must be first in list
-     - "BlackHole 2ch"
+     - "BlackHole 2ch" - must be second, check drift correction
    - Select "Audio Router" as your system output device in System Settings > Sound

 1. Then, create an Aggregate Device for recording: